-To be considered for the award, the institution applying has successfully and effectively revised and/or improved their general education (aka liberal education, core curriculum, etc.) program through co-curricular activities in the past five years (2019 - 2023).
+To be considered for the award, the institution applying has successfully and effectively revised and/or improved their general education (aka liber education, core curriculum, etc.) program in the past three years (2022 to 2025).

 In addition, an applicant on behalf of an institution should complete: